toyaxop/lucia-website/README.md

+# Lucia / ToyaXo Website
-Currently working on it and trying different things with React
+Personal website, tried to do some things with React